 Welcome to the Rail Central website

 Rail Central is a proposed new strategic rail freight interchange in Northamptonshire.
 The Government has identified a clear need for more goods to be transported by rail because moving goods up and down the country efficiently, safely and sustainably is vital to the UK economy.
 The project is being brought forward by Ashfield Land and Gazeley.

 Rail Central will respond to this need and support the strength and competitiveness of UK business.
 Rail Central will provide both national and local benefits - delivering jobs, investment and important new infrastructure.
 It has the potential to create around 8,000 new jobs.

 The proposed site is located where the West Coast Main Line meets the Northampton Loop Line to the south west of Northampton and between the villages of Blisworth and Milton Malsor.

 Between 15 March and 23 April 2018, Ashfield Land and Gazeley carried out the second phase of consultation.
 Alongside consultation with the local community (known as Section 47 of the Planning Act) we consulted with stakeholders and other specified consultees (known as Section 42 of the Act) and published our intention to submit an application (a process known as Section 48 of the Act).
 We also held a number of public exhibitions in the local area in March.
-The deadline for feedback was 11.59pm on Monday 23 April 2018.
+The deadline for feedback was Monday 23 April 2018.

 Feedback received is being considered and will help to inform the application for the project to be submitted to the Planning Inspectorate.

 The consultation programme was developed in discussion with Northampton Borough Council, Northamptonshire County Council and South Northamptonshire Council.

 These phases of consultation follow phase one consultation, which took place between 28 April and 21 October 2016.
 During this first phase we presented draft plans to local residents and other interested parties and invited feedback on them.
 In August 2016, Ashfield Land published updated illustrative plans and new visual material as part of the Phase One community consultation.